 The University of Oklahoma Biological Station is located on the shores of Lake Texoma in far southern Oklahoma.
 Our campus includes housing, a variety of research facilities, and a large natural area.
 UOBS is administered by the Department of Biology, and has served the University of Oklahoma research and education communities since 1949.

-Specific dates and work schedules are determined by needs of both apprentices and researchers, and we work with apprentices to accommodate other summer activities, such as attendance in a course at UOBS, and family vacations.
-In general, apprenticeships should anticipate working for five weeks during the summer, with a work schedule of 40 hours per week, and earning $10.00/per hour.
-Dorm-style housing for apprentices is provided at no cost.
-Apprentices are responsible for their meals.
+Specific dates and work schedules are determined by needs of both interns and researchers, and we work with interns to accommodate other summer activities, such as attendance in a course at UOBS, and family vacations.
+In general, internships should anticipate working for five weeks during the summer, with a work schedule of 40 hours per week, and earning $10.00/per hour.
+Dorm-style housing for interns is provided at no cost.
+Interns are responsible for their meals.
 Housing units include (limited) meal preparation amenities.

 Graduate Research Fellowships

 Graduate students may apply for summer fellowships to conduct research at the University of Oklahoma Biological Station.
 Fellowships provide a summer stipend and onsite housing, and are open to students enrolled in a research-based MS or PhD graduate program at an accredited college or university.
 Additional information and application instructions are provided in our application packet (pdf).

 Conduct Research at UOBS